BoboTiG/thermalprinter/docs/source/api.rst

             - ``heat_interval`` (int): printer heat time interval (default: ``12``);
             - ``most_heated_point`` (int): for the printer, the most heated point (default: ``3``).

-        :exception ThermalPrinterError:
-            Will be raised when parameters are out of range.

-        :exception ThermalPrinterConstantError:
-            Will be raised when constant parameters are out of range.
+        :exception ThermalPrinterValueError: Will be raised on incorrect argument value.

 Methods